 2. Long-term goals

-For instance: A student may want to improve their science grade from a D to a B over the course of the school year.
+For instance: A student may want to improve their science grade from a D to a B over the school year.
 This is a long-term goal that requires a series of steps over time.
-When setting a goal such as this, teachers and students should work together to trace the best path for success.
+When setting a goal such as this, teachers and students should work together to trace the best path to success.

 3. Work-habit goals

 For instance: Perhaps a student procrastinates, frequently waiting until the last minute to begin assignments.
-Consequently, they end up panicking and rushing to get the work done, which often results in a poor grade.
-A work habit goal may be set to decide on a timeline for each big assignment as soon as it’s assigned, setting aside a reasonable amount of time each day to complete the necessary work.
+Consequently, they end up panicking and rushing to get the work done, which often results in poor grades.
+A work-habit goal may be set to decide on a timeline for each big assignment as soon as it’s assigned, setting aside a reasonable amount of time each day to complete the necessary work.
 This will likely result in better-quality work.

 4. Subject-area goals

-These goals are fairly straightforward in terms of their meaning: You and your student identify which subject requires the most extra attention and go from there.
-The steps involved in reaching a subject-area goal should be specific; the end goal is typically to improve a final grade, or to improve a series of grade marks.
+These goals are fairly straightforward in terms of meaning: You and your student identify which subject requires the most extra attention and go from there.
+The steps involved in reaching a subject-area goal should be specific.
+The end goal is typically to improve a final grade or a series of grade marks.
 If grades are not an issue and a student still identifies a certain subject as one that they’d like to set goals for, they may be craving more extended or advanced learning in that particular area.

 For instance: A student may be getting high marks in English but would like to learn more from the subject.
 Assisting that student in writing lengthier pieces, doing more creative research papers, participating in journalism activities, or starting (or joining) a book club might be some ways to help the student reach their subject-area goal.